-In addition to being inaccurate, zip guns were very dangerous, possibly more dangerous to the operator than the one being shot at.
-Sometimes the gun would explode in the shooter’s hand or backfire, blinding the shooter.
+Zip guns were possibly more dangerous to the operator than the one being shot at.
+Sometimes the gun exploded in the shooter’s hand or it backfired, blinding the shooter.
 One person I spoke to personally bandaged four zip gun bullet wounds.
 He recalled that “in one case when the gun was fired, the shell ejected back into the hand of the shooter and damaged his thumb.”
 The second time the “rubber band powered bolt was being pulled back into firing position [and] it released accidentally, firing the bullet into the gang member’s thigh.”
 The bullet passed entirely through so the entry and exit point were bandaged.
 In another identical incident, the gun fired as .22 caliber bird shot was being loaded.
 It lodged into the stomach of another gang member across from him.
 Alcohol was applied to the many wounds, and fortunately no serious damage was done.
-Even though they were notorious for being very inaccurate and dangerous, gangs were still packing zip guns in their fights and ambushes.
+Even though they were notorious for being inaccurate and dangerous, gangs still packed zip guns in their fights and ambushes.

 Obtaining ammunition for a zip gun was difficult but not impossible.
 If the person looking to buy the ammo looked old enough, bullets could be purchased at a sporting goods store, or, if that didn’t work, at amusement-arcade shooting galleries.
 One member from a Manhattan Upper East Side gang explained how he was able to get .22 caliber bullets at a shooting arcade without anybody noticing: